Synthetixio/SIPs/SIPS/sip-15.md

 Current escrowed SNX tokens in the RewardsEscrow will require a planned upgrade to the RewardsEscrow contract as per [SIP-60](./sip-60.md) to be included as part of the redeemable SNX when liquidating snx collateral.
 The escrowed snx tokens will be transferred to the liquidator and appended to the rewardsEscrow.

 Mitigating this issue is the fact that in order to unlock all `transferrable` SNX a minter would have to repay all of their debt and re-issue debt at the issuance ratio (currently 800%).

+### Insurance fund for liquidations
+---

+In the scenario where a staker's Collateral ratio falls below 100% + liquidation penalty, ie (110%) then the staker's collateral will not fully cover the repayment of all their debt and the liquidation penalty.
+Liquidators should still be able to partially liquidate the debt until there is not enough collateral to repay all the remaining debt and also provide the liquidation penalty incentive.

+In the next iteration of Synthetix's liquidation mechanism, an SNX insurance fund would be set up to cover under-collateralised liquidations where any shortfall in SNX collateral will come out of the insurance fund to pay liquidators.
+This would allow the liquidators to repay all the debt of stakers who have no remaining SNX collateral after being liquidated.

 ## Rationale